Executive Director and Head Coach

 Bill joined ESCR in the spring of 2019 proving it’s never to late to learn to row!
 He holds a BA University of Virginia and JD University of Michigan, 1964.
 His previous employment includes Covington & Burling, Washington D.C., Partners with Gore, Cladouhos & Brashares, Washington D.C., and Mintz Levin Cohn Ferris Glovsky & Popeo, Washington D.C.
 (Bar: District of Columbia; California)

-Additional volunteer work includes: ACLU 1968-75, National Network to End Domestic Violence 1987-95, Board of Directors, Woods Hole Oceanographic Institution, Board of Directors, Talbot Mentors, President 2016-18
+Additional volunteer work includes: ACLU 1968-75, National Network to End Domestic Violence 1987-95, Board of Dir., Woods Hole Oceanographic Institution, Board of Dir., Talbot Mentors, President 2016-18

 Lisa moved to Easton in 2018 from Boston, MA.
 She learned to scull in Boston ten years ago and enjoyed